History of the Jews in Libya: Allied control and after World War II

 On January 24, 1943, the British liberated the camp and immediately undertook emergency measures to control the plague of typhus and lice that already killed 562 of its inhabitants.
 The British military decided to evacuate Giado between the spring and summer of 1943.
 The Jews were first evacuated from the camp to better housing in the vicinity, to receive medical care and be properly fed.
 Then gradually each week, a number of families was selected to be put on trucks and sent back to their homes.
 The expenses for transport of these Jews back to Cyrenaica and the initial assistance were financed by the American Jewish Joint Distribution Committee.

 Upon the establishment of British rule on January 23, 1943, the Jewish community was in a deplorable economic, social and psychological state.
 The demeaning effects of the Italian racial laws, war and concentration camps took a heavy toll on the Jewish community.

-The British also boosted the spirits of the Jews with promises to repatriate them to their homes in Benghazi, and giving them the chance to rehabilitate their lives.
-After full repatriation of Benghazi Jews it was reported that there were 3,400 Jews in Benghazi (before the war, in June 1939 the Jewish community of Benghazi numbered 3,653).
+The British boosted the spirits of the Jews with promises to repatriate them to their homes in Benghazi, and giving them the chance to rehabilitate their lives.
+The survivors also met Jewish soldiers from Mandatory Palestine serving in the British military during this time.
+This was allegedly the first time that Yishuv soldiers in British service came into contact with Holocaust survivors during the war, and the Libyan Jews were said to have seen the Jewish soldiers as saviors.
+After the full repatriation of Benghazi Jews it was reported that there were 3,400 Jews in Benghazi (before the war, in June 1939 the Jewish community of Benghazi numbered 3,653).
 Yet many of the Jews who returned to Benghazi were unemployed, while those with jobs were unable to support themselves on what they earned.
 The Benghazi Jewish community suffered more than any other Jewish community in Libya since it was hit harder by the perils of war.